OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 - Note that in Swift 2 and beyond, the [Mirror](https://developer.apple.com/documentation/swift/mirror "Mirror") can be used to read parts of an object, but cannot be used to write against the object.

 #### Dynamic Analysis

 There are several ways to perform dynamic analysis:

 - For the actual persistence: Use the techniques described in the data storage chapter.
 - For the serialization itself: use a debug build or use Frida/Objection to see how the serialization methods are handled (e.g., whether the application crashes or extra information can be extracted by enriching the objects).

 ### References

 - [#THIEL] Thiel, David. iOS Application Security: The Definitive Guide for Hackers and Developers (Kindle Locations 3394-3399).
 No Starch Press.
 Kindle Edition.
-- Security Flaw with UIWebView - (https://medium.com/ios-os-x-development/security-flaw-with-uiwebview-95bbd8508e3c "Security Flaw with UIWebView")
+- Security Flaw with UIWebView - https://medium.com/ios-os-x-development/security-flaw-with-uiwebview-95bbd8508e3c

 #### OWASP Mobile Top 10 2016